simplex-chat/simplex-chat/blog/20220928-simplex-chat-v4-encrypted-database.md

 By default the passphrase you enter will be stored securely on the device (in KeyChain on iOS or encrypted with the key stored in TPM, if available, on Android) - it is only accessible to the app, and only on one device.
 Storing passphrase is required for instant notifications to work.
 In this case, if you lose the passphrase, the app will continue to work, but you will not be able to change the passphrase and to migrate your user profile to another device.

 For additional security of your messages you also have the option to remove the passphrase from the device.
 In this case you will need to enter the passphrase every time you start the app.
 The notifications will continue to work only while the app is in the background.
 For iOS it means that periodic and local notifications will work, but instant notifications will only show that there is a message available, but not message content or who it is from - you will need to open the app and enter the passphrase to see the messages.
 In this case, if you lose the passphrase, you will not be able to open the app or decrypt the database - so make sure you store it safely.

+### Self-hosted WebRTC STUN/TURN servers

+You could make audio and video calls via SimpleX Chat WebRTC servers since [v3](./20220711-simplex-chat-v3-released-ios-notifications-audio-video-calls-database-export-import-protocol-improvements.md#end-to-end-encrypted-audiovideo-calls) - that meant that our servers could observe your IP addresses.
+This release adds configuration to use your own servers, helping you protect your privacy.

 ### Improved stability of creating new connections